telerik/blazor-docs/components/scheduler/data-bind.md

 * `IsAllDay` - (`bool`) - whether the event is shown in the all-day slot in the applicable views.
 Such events are not rendered in a specific time interval (slot), but are always shown when their day is visible.

 * `RecurrenceRule` - (`string`) - the recurrence rule for a recurring appointment according to the [rfc5545 standard](https://tools.ietf.org/html/rfc5545#section-3.3.10).
 Present only for a recurring appointment, but not for an exception from it.
+In the data source, there is only one item that determines a recurring event, and the scheduler expands it to render the necessary number of appointments in the UI.

 * `RecurrenceExceptions` - (`List<DateTime>`) - a list with the exceptions for a recurring appointment.
 It tells the scheduler when to skip rendering a recurring appointment because its instance is explicitly changed and is an exception to the recurrence rule.